-Supervisor's contact Phone Number:

-E-mail: I have read the entity I am aware that I approcess and am restand that C I understand that I have meet the deadlines Hardaway High So I realize that each I I am aware that the the CAS guidelines provided in the holice IB CAS Agreement.
-Imm responsible for working with the ponsible for initiating contact and CAS is an IB Diploma/Career-related received this timeline in August of so that I may remain in good standard and to qualify to take my IB et B school has the authority to set its e above advisor to complete the CAS meetings. ed Certificate requirement. f 2019 and that it is my responsibility to ding in the IB Magnet Programme at exams. s own internal timeline for CAS. hse - CAPSTONE Presentation may
+Advisor's printed name Advisor's signature Date Supervisor's contact information: Phone Number: Text message preferred E-mail: e CAS guidelines provided in the h re IB CAS Agreement. andbook. process and am resp I understand that C I certify that I have meet the deadlines of Hardaway High Sc I realize that each I I am aware that the determine whether I understand that meand honor code as a ponsible for initiating contact and AS is an IB Diploma/Career-relate received this timeline in August of so that I may remain in good standhool and to qualify to take my IB established has the authority to set its quality of my CAS Portfolio Defender not I am awarded an IB Diplom ed Certificate requirement. f 2020 and that it is my responsibility to ding in the IB Magnet Programme at exams. s own internal timeline for CAS. ense - CAPSTONE Presentation may ena/Career-related Certificate. s same standards of academic honesty Student's printed name Student's signature Date